Icinga/developer-guidelines/doc/300-plugins/309-plugins-in-powershell.md

-this is supposed to link to the powershell plugins
+// todo: this is supposed to link to the powershell plugins